brimdata/zui/docs/Supported-Platforms.md

 ### Hardware

-The build procedure for Brim's macOS releases creates binaries intended to run on the Intel-based Mac hardware that make up the majority of Macs in use today.
+The build procedure for Brim's macOS releases creates binaries intended to run on the Intel-based Mac hardware that make up many of the Macs in use today.
 Brim releases are not yet available that are built specifically for the recently-released [M1-based hardware](https://en.wikipedia.org/wiki/Apple_M1).
 However, Apple's [Rosetta 2](https://support.apple.com/en-us/HT211861) makes